A screamingly funny play, in which a little girl steers her mother to the right husband by mastering the black arts:

 Josh

-(Dennis Safren is the manager and dramaturge at FirstStage, whose Board includes Ed Asner, Julie Harris, Syd Field, Paul Newman and Lily Tomlin.)
+(Dennis Safren was the manager and dramaturge at FirstStage, whose Board has included Ed Asner, Julie Harris, Syd Field, Paul Newman and Lily Tomlin.)

 No comments: